Aysal-Asfia/BigDataProject/Readme.md

 human cognition.
 Meanwhile, in the field of neuroimaging, increasing spatial and temporal resolutions as well as larger sample sizes lead to a rapid increase in the amount of data that needs to be processed in atypical study.
 That is explosion of big imaging data highlights new challenges,such as data sharing, management, and processing, as well as reproducibility.
-In this project, we apply deep learning algorithm to classify objects observed by subjects using fMRI data.
-Subjects involved in the experiments were shown different images of static objects as well as animated images.
-In addition, we also address big data management challenges of fMRI images in classification problems.
+In this project, we apply deep learning algorithm to classify objects observed by participants using fMRI data.
+In addition, we also address challenges with big data in classification problems using fMRI data.
 Particularly, we evaluate the performance of the algorithm on used data set in terms of classification metrics as well as used resources in data pre-processing, model training, validation and testing.